Hybrid Dogs

 About the Puggle

-The Puggle is a medium hybrid dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Puggle is an excellent choice for first-time dog owners.
+The Puggle is a medium hybrid dog known for being affectionate with its family and outgoing and sociable.
+With a capable mind, well-suited to apartment living, the Puggle is manageable for most owners.
 Typically standing 13 to 15 inches tall at the shoulder and weighing 18 to 30 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the Puggle brings a distinct combination of traits that sets it apart.
 The Puggle has a moderate energy level that suits an active household without being overwhelming.
 Affectionate with its family, the Puggle strikes a healthy balance between independence and closeness.